k0pernicus/website/content/post/5_advices_to_future_research_interns.md

 ## Am I interesting in working hard, harder and harder again... ?

 I remember the time that I worked 12 to 14 hours a day during the 3 last weeks of an internship to finish a research paper, collaborating with a PhD on it.
-It was really hard, but I don't drop!
+It was really hard, but I didn't give up, especially because the subject was really interesting and the research team I worked with was cool!

 You **have** to be persistent and not be satisfied with the first best explanation!